joe-23/notion-lock/README.md

 4. Press the green button "Generate Text"
 5. Thats it!
 Your secret data is now available to you!

-# Afraid of me deleting this repo?

-Some users have reached me out asking how relaiable their sensitive data is store since this is a public project hosted on github pages.
-I can´t garantee that this repo will live forever nor github pages will always be working.
+# Forking the project

-To solve the issue of me deleting this repo, although I have no intention in doing it, you can always fork this repo.
-You will have it on your github account, and then you can set up github pages on your forked project.
-This negates the possibility of me deleting the repo.
+To ensure continued access to this tool, you can fork the original repository to your GitHub account and set up GitHub Pages on your forked project.
+This way, you're not dependent on the original repository's availability.

+The entire script is contained within a single index.html file, so it can also be hosted independently of GitHub Pages if you have a hosting service.

-Here is a how to setup github pages on a projec in case you don´t know how: [Quickstart for Github Pages](https://docs.github.com/en/pages/quickstart)
+Here is a how to setup github pages on a project in case you don´t know how: [Quickstart for Github Pages](https://docs.github.com/en/pages/quickstart)

-The script is all in one single index.html file as well, so if you happen to have a hosting service, you can put it in there and avoid depending on github pages.

-#### Disclaimer: The add-on uses AES encryption in Browser, no data is send to any server during encryption or decryption.
-It runs local on your machine memory !!
-There is no way to recover data stored if you lose your password
+Disclaimer: The add-on runs entirely in your browser's memory using AES encryption.
+There is no way to recover encrypted data if you lose your password.

-# Like it?

-* Collab
-* Suggest new addons
-* Help me with a few bucks for a coffee ;D
+Project forked from Marcello09/notion-lock.